 Identity: Who are we?
 The church is God’s community of Spirit-empowered people.
 We are empowered to witness the Lordship of Jesus both through powerful signs and miracles, as well as a life of continual repentance, resulting in progressive submission to God.
-Both these shine the light of God’s kingdom in our world, calling our neighbors to submit to God.
+Both these shine the light of God’s kingdom in our world, calling our neighbours to submit to God.

 Purpose: Why are we here?
 The church is here to witness the reign of Christ.
 We cannot be faithful witnesses until we make peace with the fact that we may be hated and hurt because of the message we herald.
-Our lives cannot remain the most precious thing to us – our lives are given us to to be poured out (Philippians 2:17; 2 Timothy 4:6).
-As such we are called to die, to “pick up our cross daily” and follow Him, to “present our bodies be living sacrifices” (Matthew 16:24-26; Romans 12:2).
+Our lives cannot remain the most precious thing to us – our lives are given to us to be poured out (Philippians 2:17; 2 Timothy 4:6).
+As such we are called to die, to “pick up our cross daily” and follow Him, to “present our bodies as living sacrifices” (Matthew 16:24-26; Romans 12:2).

 Destiny: Where is this all leading?
 God’s redemption of creation will result in his victory over the nations, the judgment of sin and the renewal of all things.
 His saints will be vindicated and rewarded, and God’s enemies destroyed.
-He will unveil his new temple – his church – and we live with him in his benevolent reign forever.
+He will unveil his new temple – his church – and we shall live with him in his benevolent reign forever.